Maamanithan OTT Release Date &amp; Time: Vijay Sethupathi&#39;s Action Drama To Premiere On Aha Tamil!

 The movie is a drama produced by Yuvan Shankar Raja under his YSR Productions banner.
 Maamanithan also marks the first collaboration of Yuvan with his father, the legendary Ilaiyaraja for composing the film's soundtrack.

 Maamanithan's digital streaming rights were bagged by Aha Tamil OTT.
-The film will start streaming on July 15.
+The film will start streaming on July 15 2022 from 12 AM.
 Sharing the news, actress Tamannaah Bhatia took to Twitter and wished the best to her director Seenu Ramasamy.

 Check it out here: